conan-io/docs/incubating.rst

 The workspaces feature can be enabled defining the environment variable ``CONAN_WORKSPACE_ENABLE=will_break_next``.
 The value ``will_break_next`` is used to emphasize that it will change in next releases, and this feature is for testing only, it cannot be used in production.

-Once the feature is enabled, workspaces are defined by one or both ``conanws.yml`` and/or ``conanws.py`` files.
+Once the feature is enabled, workspaces are defined by the ``conanws.yml`` and/or ``conanws.py`` files.
-By default, any Conan command will traverse the file system from the current working directory until it finds one of those files.
+By default, any Conan command will traverse up the file system from the current working directory to the filesystem root, until it finds one of those files.
 That will define the "root" workspace folder.

 The ``conan workspace`` command allows to open, add, remove packages from the current workspace.
 Check the ``conan workspace -h`` help and the help of the subcommands to check their usage.

 Dependencies added to a workspace work as local ``editable`` dependencies.
 They are only resolved as ``editable`` under the current workspace, if the current directory is moved outside of it, those ``editable`` dependencies won't be used anymore.

+The paths in the ``conanws`` files are intended to be relative to be relocatable if necessary, or could be committed to Git in monorepo-like projects.

 The ``conanws.yml`` and ``conanws.py`` files act as a fallback, that is, by default a workspace will look for an ``editables()`` function inside the ``conanws.py`` and use it if exists.
 Otherwise, it will fallback to the ``editables`` definition in the ``yml`` file.